RightCake1/Whole-Genome-Analysis-Guideline-for-beginners/Pangenome_Phylogenetics/Phylogeny_Tree_by_MEGA11.md

    - Set p-value if required

 ### 6. Tree Visualization
+The raw output from MEGA can be complex. iTOL (Interactive Tree Of Life) is a powerful online tool for visualizing and annotating trees, making them publication-ready.

 1. Visit [iTOL](https://itol.embl.de/)
 2. Upload your tree file
 3. Edit visualization settings